 February 26, 2015 -

-The Environmental Protection Agency (EPA) notifies the MDEQ it has detected dangerous levels of lead in the water at the home of Flint resident Lee-Anne Walters.
+The EPA notifies the MDEQ it has detected dangerous levels of lead in the water at the home of Flint resident Lee-Anne Walters.
 A mother of four, she had first contacted the EPA with concerns about dark sediment in her tap water possibly making her children sick.
 Testing revealed that her water had 104 parts per billion (ppb) of lead, nearly seven times greater than the EPA limit of 15 ppb.

 March 23, 2015 -

-calling it "incomprehensible" because costs would skyrocket and "water from Detroit is no safer than water from Flint."
+calling it "incomprehensible," claiming that costs would skyrocket and that "water from Detroit is no safer than water from Flint."